harvard-lil/website-static/app/_our_work/public-data-project.md

   * Prioritization based on public needs

-  * Archives designed for resilient duplication
+  * Archives designed for resilient duplication.

   Involving a mix of technical, social, economic, and educational interventions, we are preserving datasets in immediate danger through creation of new tools and technologies.
 We are also building communities of librarians and technologists who can solve the many challenges of high quality public data preservation by fostering affordable, incentive-aligned preservation networks that can robustly store information against global shocks.